Who is it for?

 Investors measure the performance of real estate and decide how much to invest in it against other asset classes.
 This module sets that context, covering market structures, pricing and performance measurement across equities, bonds, derivative and currency markets.

 Across all modules in this course you will need good skills in data analysis and an understanding of the statistical methods used in performance analysis, portfolio modelling and risk analysis.
-This module covers those general techniques, and also shows one major use of those techniques as build a model to forecast rents and development.
+This module covers those general techniques leading to assess relationships empirically and build models to forecast take up, rents and development.

 Appraisal and Financial Modelling

 We begin with the foundations of financial principles and mathematics which apply across all asset classes.
 You then learn how those techniques are used in cash flow modelling, valuation and investment decisions for real estate investments and developments, both in the UK and around the world.
 Since real estate is often financed with debt, you will apply financial modelling to understand how senior, junior, equity and mezzanine debt affect returns and risks.